avnet-iotconnect/avnet-iotconnect.github.io/documentation/iotc-azurertos-sdk/samples/wfi32iot/QUICKSTART.md

 # 7. IoTConnect Device Setup
 * Create a new device in the IoTConnect portal.
 (Follow the [Create a New Device](https://github.com/avnet-iotconnect/avnet-iotconnect.github.io/blob/main/documentation/iotconnect/create_new_device.md) guide for a detailed walkthrough.)
 * Enter a the "snXXXXXXXX" (do not include the "__device.pem") from earlier in the *Unique ID* field and enter a descriptive *Display Name* of your choice.
-* Select the template from the dropdwon box that was just imported.
+* Select the template from the dropdwon box that was just imported (or provided to you).
-* Enter the Fingerprint calculated in the "Device Configuration" step into the Thumbprint field.
+* Enter the fingerprint calculated previously into the **Thumbprint** field.
-* Click Save and press the Reset button.
+* Click Save and press the Reset button on the board.

 # 8. Configuration
-To configure the WiFi Credentials and IoTConnect Account environment information, you will need to edit two file located on the USB Mass Storage Device.
+To configure the WiFi Credentials and IoTConnect Account environment information, two files on the USB Mass Storage Device need to be editited.

 ## Configure the WiFi Credentials
 * The WiFi Credentials are configred in the WIFI.CFG file located on the MSD.
 Open the file in a text editor and input the WiFi credentials using one of the